aijurist/static-timetable/timejava/README.md

 - Room capacity: A room's capacity should be sufficient for all lessons taught in it
 - Lab session in lab room: Lab sessions should be held in lab rooms
 - Theory session in theory room: Theory sessions should be held in theory rooms
+- A105 room allocation: Special handling for A105 room assignments

 ### Soft Constraints
 - Teacher room stability: A teacher should teach in the same room on the same day
-- Theory sessions on different days: Theory sessions of the same course for the same student group should be on different days
+- Theory sessions on different days: Theory sessions of the same course should be spread across different days
-- Avoid late classes: Avoid scheduling classes late in the day
+- Avoid late classes: Prefer earlier time slots over later ones
+- Optimized teacher scheduling: Minimize teacher travel between rooms
+- Capacity optimization: Prefer rooms that better match class sizes